Medically reviewed by Dr.Shanmukha Priya, M.Phil and Ph.D. in Food Science and Nutrition

 No doubt that a keto diet gives quick results in weight loss but once you resume your normal diet, you may gain weight quickly too.

 Moreover, it becomes very difficult for the body to again maintain high or moderate carbs intake while resuming to a normal diet.

 2. Keto Diet ignores an entire food group

-So if you think practically, limiting an entire food group, that is carbohydrates, will devoid the body of different essential metabolites with fluctuated body’s functioning.
+So if you think practically, limiting an entire food group of carbohydrates, it will devoid your body of different essential metabolites with fluctuated body’s functioning.

 3. Keto Diet may lead to hypoglycemia

-Keto diet may lead a brief encounter of hypoglycemia at the beginning of the diet regime.
+Keto diet may lead to a brief encounter of hypoglycemia at the beginning of the diet regime.
 This is due to the fact that our body is customized to run on sugar for energy.